 This spot might be more hassle than it’s worth, but it’s an inexpensive way to get one of the best views in the park.
 And the food’s tasty, too!

-Tokyo Dining, in Epcot’s Japan pavilion, was recently renovated and re-opened in 2007.
-Specializing in sushi and tempura, the restaurant shares the second floor of the Mitsukoshi Department Store building with Japan’s other table-service restaurant, Teppan Edo.
+Tokyo Dining, in Epcot’s Japan pavilion specializes in sushi and tempura, and the restaurant shares the second floor of the Mitsukoshi Department Store building with Japan’s other table-service restaurant, Teppan Edo.

 As with the other restaurants, make a reservation for an hour or so before Illuminations and arrive early.
 Request a window table (tell them you’ll wait if necessary).
 Once seated, enjoy your meal leisurely until the show begins.